bamford/lvm-rsync-backup/README.md

 in the logical volume to be backed up and any changes that may occur over the period that the backups are kept for.
-The buffer size just needs to be large enough to contain any changes to the logical volume that is being backed up.
+The buffer size just needs to be large enough to contain any changes to the logical volume that is being backed up while the backup is progressing.

 The main script is `backup-daily`: